 Tiia Groden, MA

-Tiia Groden leads the Communications Department with Fran Harrington, working to create a community of support among those affected by OCD and related disorders.
-She also oversees the 1 Million Steps 4 OCD Walk and Affiliate Program at the Foundation, and works operationally with the Development Department to expand and grown fundraising initiatives and the Programs Department with the execution of events, including the Annual OCD Conference.
+Tiia Groden works interdepartmentally to ensure the IOCDF is working efficiently and effectively to create a community of support among those affected by OCD and related disorders.
+She also oversees the 1 Million Steps 4 OCD Walk and Affiliate Program at the Foundation, and works operationally with the Development Department to expand and grow fundraising initiatives and the Programs Department with the execution of events, including the Annual OCD Conference.
 She joined the Foundation in 2014 after completing her Master's degree in Psychology at Boston University, where she studied executive functioning in early child development, and before that Human Development at Boston College for undergrad.
 She is a native Rhode Islander currently living in Somerville, MA and enjoys singing every chance she gets.